 Started the day with a spicy poha for breakfast and I was sweating for 20 minutes.
-Interesting to see all roadside food carts/stalls are open that early in the morning and saw a restaurant with “breakfast and Chinese food”.
+Interesting to see all road side food carts/stalls are open that early in the morning and saw a restaurant with “breakfast and Chinese food”.
 Opportunistic thinking and not wasting the space/time and business.
 Mumbaikars can learn from this.

 We pushed our bike to reach the nearest destination and reached Maihar at 6:15 pm.
-Did see hotels but the rooms were not great… After seeing a couple of hotels, I realized that this is not a normal town and it gave me the Vaishnodevi feeling.
-Small and dark rooms, old settings, and people calling you to stay at their place doesn’t happen everywhere.
+Did see hotels but the rooms were not great… After seeing couple of hotels, I realized that this is not a normal town and it gave me the Vaishnodevi feeling.
+Small and dark rooms, old settings and people calling you to stay at their place doesn’t happen everywhere.

 During my Incredible India by Road -2018 trip, I had visited many Shakhti Peethas & wanted to visit this one as well.
-After a long day riding, my body is not capable of climbing 1063 steps & it would be a Stretch.
+After long day riding, my body is not capable of climbing 1063 steps & it would be a Stretch.
 Felt bad about it but added Maihar to the list of places I have to visit.
 This list is growing & looks like “incredible India by Road – part 2” needs to be done soon.

 Friendly people, great food (had 6 phulkas with Aloo baji and Dal Tadka) and decided to give the body much needed rest.
-Riding seems to be simple and covering 1300 km in 3 days is not an easy task.
+Riding seems to be simple and covering 1300 kms in 3 days is not an easy task.
 Proper resting is the option to continue further and complete the journey.